Frequently asked questions about pool & spa maintenance

 This is generally caused by low water levels.

-Multiply the length in metres (the longest part of the pool) by the average depth.
-The answer will give you the estimated volume in litres.
+Multiply the length in metres (the longest part of the pool), by the width in metres (the shortest part of the pool), by the average depth (the deepest part of the pool on average).
+The answer will give you the estimated volume in litres (Length x Width x Average Depth).